roynirmal/queryExpWikiPassageQA/homerun.md

 leads to better understanding of complex questions.

 **How** - We will replicate [Cao et al.](https://aaai.org/ocs/index.php/AAAI/AAAI17/paper/view/14724)'s architecture and run experiments to test our hypothesis.
-If we proove it right, we will see how the embeddings are different from word2vec.
+If we prove it right, we will see how the embeddings are different from word2vec.
 If not, further error analysis.

-**Next Step** - We will try to include other features, upon better understadning of how these networks work, and try to improve the above word embedding model.
+**Next Step** - We will try to include other features, upon better understanding of how these networks work, and try to improve the above word embedding model.
+Improvement options:
+- character based input and the loss is calculate against pre-trained word embeddings
+- word or word + character based input and output representation
+- learning character level/trigram level representation to handle out of vocabulary words.
+There will be a matrix for character and trigram vectors.
+Each word can be the summation of its character/trigram representation

 **A long shot** - I would really like to include BERT/ELMO as the final step of the project.
 To see, the effect of pre-trained BiLM's on word embeddings and query expansion.
 I just need a bit of help/time to fully understand how they work.
+Can we use them as a word similarity finding task?